Methodist Diaconal Order

 In the Methodist Church of Great Britain, deacons (a term used for both men and women) are members of an order called the Methodist Diaconal Order (MDO).
-The MDO is both a religious order and an order of ministry (or in other words, an order of clerics regular).
+The MDO is both a religious order and an order of ministry.
 One distinctive feature of the Methodist ecclesiology is that a deacon has a permanent ministry and remains as a deacon – it is not a transitional step toward becoming a presbyter.
-The diaconate is seen as an equal but offering something different from that of the presbyteral ministry.
+The diaconate is regarded as equal yet distinct from the presbyterate, but it places a particular emphasis on Christian service.